Hauteclere/backend_vs_frontend/readme.md

 > An improvement, some would say...

 <br>
-The key thing to note here is that a website is just another file.
+The key thing to note here is that **a website is just another file**.
 The program we use to view it in is called a **web browser** (ex: Chrome, Firefox, Edge...).
 The only difference is that instead of being stored on our computer, websites are stored on *other people's* computers.
 To access them our computer sends out a request through the internet, and when the website owner's computer gets that request, it responds by sending us the file.

 ![A computer requesting a website and a webserver responding](./images/website.png)
 <br><br>